PlaidWeb/publ-site/content/manual/formats/Entry file format.md

     Auth: * !enemies mailto:bob@example.com
     ```

     will be visible to anyone who's logged in except for members of the `enemies` group, but `mailto:bob@example.com` will be allowed even if they are in `enemies`.
+This is one way that you can make an entry which is open to everyone *except* people who have been banned, for example.

     Note that identities won't necessarily be an email address; they are only listed as such here for illustrative purposes.
 For example, a Mastodon user will appear as e.g. `https://queer.party/@fluffy`.